 While Young Kim and Ken Calvert often support tax breaks and subsidies for large corporations, Joe’s focus is on the people who actually drive our economy: the local businesses and workers who keep our communities growing.

 Joe believes a strong local economy is built from the bottom up.
 When small businesses thrive, our communities thrive, and families across the 40th District have the stability and opportunity they deserve.
-In Congress, Joe will:
+In Congress, Joe will fight to:

 🔷Expand access to low-interest loans and grants for small businesses, especially during economic disruptions;